-You must notify and provide the issuing authority with a statutory declaration within 7 days of becoming aware of the loss, theft or destructionof your ASIC.
+You must notify and provide the issuing authority with a statutory declaration within seven days of becoming aware of the loss, theft or destruction of your ASIC.

-If you do not notify and provide the issuing authority with a statutory declaration within 7 days you could be issued with a SACL AVSEC Notice to attend an interview.
-You may have to resit a Security Awareness test.
-Your ASIC and Access could be suspended for a certain time or it could be cancelled.
+If you do not notify and provide the issuing authority with a statutory declaration within seven days, you could be issued with a Sydney Airport aviation security notice to attend an interview.
+You may have to resit a security awareness test.
+Your ASIC and access could be suspended or cancelled.

-You could also be fined a maximum penalty of $1100 by OTS and lose your right to work at the airport.
+You could also be fined a maximum penalty of $1100 by the Office of Transport Security and lose your right to work at the airport.

-Generally, it takes between 2 to 8 weeks for your background check to be completed but sometimes it can take longer especially if you have resided overseas for a period of 6 months or more.
+Generally, it takes between two and eight weeks for your background check to be completed, but sometimes it can take longer especially if you have resided overseas for a period of six months or more.

-Regulations requires applicants whom have resided overseas for a period of 6 months or more to obtain a police certificate from the country or countries of residence or show evidence your have requested a police certificate from the relevant law enforcement agency of the country of residence at the time of application lodgement.
-Examples of evidence is copy of an email, letter or application to the foreign law enfocement agency or proof of payment such as a receipt.
+If you have lived resided overseas for a period of six months or more over the past 10 years, you will need to obtain a police certificate from the country or countries of residence or show evidence your have requested a police certificate from the relevant law enforcement agency or agencies at the time you lodge your application.
+Examples of evidence is a copy of an email, letter or application to the foreign law enforcement agency or proof of payment such as a receipt.

-Given the background check processing timeframes it is strongly recommended that all applicants submit forms with relevant proof of identification documents to Sydney Airport ID & Access Services as early as possible to ensure you are not incovenienced by any delays or are without an ASIC and access privileges.
+Given the time required to undertake background checks, we strongly recommended that all applicants submit forms with relevant proof of identity documents to Sydney Airport ID and Access Services as early as possible to ensure you have access when you require it.

-If you changed your address or your name, you must notify your issuing authority that issued your ASIC of the change within 30 days.
+Yes.
+If you change your address or name, you must notify the issuing authority for your ASIC within 30 days.
 It is an aviation offence if you do not update your details.
-You could also be fined a maximum penalty of $550 by OTS.
+You could also be fined a maximum penalty of $550 by the Office of Transport Security.

-Sydney Airport issues VIC cards in accordance with the legislation and the new 28 day rule.
+Sydney Airport issues VIC cards in accordance with the legislation and the 28-day rule.
 VICs may be issued by the Sydney Airport or by an approved agent.
 Before you may be issued a VIC, you must provide the following:

-Visitor passes are available from the ID & Access Services at T1 between 7.00am and 5.00pm.
-After hours, visitor passes are available from the Airport Operations Control Centre (AOCC) located on Level 3, Northern End of T1 International Terminal.
+Visitor passes are available from the ID and Access Services at T1 between 7.00am and 5.00pm.
+After hours, visitor passes are available from the Airport Operations Control Centre (AOCC) located on Level 3 at the northern end of T1 International Terminal.

-You only need an appointment if there are more than 3 people in your group sitting the test.
+You only need an appointment if there are more than three people in your group sitting the test.

-No you are not required to re-sit the test again.
+No, you are not required to re-sit the test.

-Yes.
-Government regulations require you to submit original ID documents and 10 years of residential history again to support your new application and proof of identity.
+Government regulations require you to resubmit original ID documents and 10 years of residential history to support your new application and proof of identity.

 No. All police certificates must be translated in English.

 Yes.
-Please mail the card to ID & Access Services Locked Bag 5000 Sydney International Terminal Mascot NSW 2020.
+Please mail the card to ID and Access Services, Locked Bag 5000 Sydney International Terminal Mascot NSW 2020.

 Yes.
-You are required to report an aviation security related offence.
-You may obtain a form and report it to your ASIC issuing body (for example, SACL) or directly to AusCheck.
-You can download a form from the AusCheck website at www.ag.gov.au or contact ID & Access Services for assistance.
+You are required to report any aviation security-related offence.
+You may obtain a form and report it to your ASIC-issuing body (for example, Sydney Airport) or directly to AusCheck.
+You can download a form from the AusCheck website at www.ag.gov.au or contact ID and Access Services for assistance.

-You must return your ASIC to the issuing authority within 1 month of your ASIC expiring.
+You must return your ASIC to the issuing authority within one month of your ASIC expiring.
 You can not enter a Secure Area if you have an expired ASIC.